Welcome

 All walks start at the Roberts visitor shelter adjacent to the Peace Garden parking lot.

-every Saturday morning at 8 a.m. from April 12 to May 24.
+every Saturday morning at 8 a.m. from April 11 through May 30.

 Please check our Facebook page for details or send an email to contact@friendsofroberts.org